-Abdominal ultrasound give us a clear image of the organs in the abdominal cavity including the liver.
-Ultrasound uses high frequency harmless sound waves to create a detailed image of the liver.
-Ultrasound may identify liver masses and nodules, an enlarged liver, birth defects, gallbladder disease and cirrhosis.
+Abdominal ultrasound gives us a clear image of the organs in the abdominal cavity including the liver.
+Ultrasound uses high-frequency harmless sound waves to create a detailed image of the liver.
+Ultrasound may identify liver masses and nodules, an enlarged liver, birth defects, gallbladder disease, and cirrhosis.

 Laparoscopic Liver Biopsy

 Laparoscopic liver biopsy is a minimally-invasive procedure using a laparoscope (a small diameter tube attached to a camera) to view the liver.
 Several small biopsy samples are obtained from the liver for further laboratory testing.
 The exact type of liver disease can then be determined allowing specific medical treatment options.